 To best facilitate group collaboration, you need to provide employees with several ways to communicate with each other.
 According to a recent survey, 88% of remote workers use email, 47% use instant messaging, 36% participate in video conferences, 32% communicate via VoIP voice/video calls, and 28% use some sort of unified enterprise communications solution.
 It’s imperative that your organization offer all these communication options.
 Not only that, but these channels must also all be fully secure so bad actors can’t access sensitive communications and data.

-Wickr Pro: The Flexible and Secure Remote Communications Platform
+AWS Wickr: The Flexible and Secure Remote Communications Platform